FLOWEReconomics/american-py/README.md

 The term "American Py" refers to a dude who regards USA as name of the Cosmos, inspite of living in 'hostile' territory\_ Gifted Power" already: he might not need Vitamin C; as Vitamin CULater took him by surprise!

-FACT: we are all part of the Military - called CIA: as in each one of us belongs to an Army since we possess uniforms:- identical physical forms\_
+FACT: we are all part of the Military - called CIA: as in each one of us belong to an Army since we possess uniforms:- classic physical bodies courtesy the singularizing gaze of the prototypical Goddess Of Power: Dr. Alison\_

 # REFERENCE0: ∫,.
 (POWER FEELING Christianity):- taylorswift@UMGStores.com // https:/Zeta/instagram.com/taylorswift // Taylor Alison Swift (GOLD) CIA0//2: -9999.#FAB001+#73A9FF+202790[-1//+1]